What is Employment?

 - Request a copy of your Registration Statement from the Registrar.

-- Submit your completed CPT Application form along with your job description in-person to International Affairs at least five business days before you hope to begin your internship.
+- CAPX will submit your completed CPT Application form along with your job description via email to International Affairs at least five business days before you hope to begin your internship.

-- Pick up your CPT-authorized I-20 from International Affairs when notified via email and before beginning your CPT-authorized Co-op internship.
+- Pick up your CPT-authorized I-20 from International Affairs when notified via email and before beginning your CPT-authorized CAPX internship.

-- Upon securing placement at a fieldwork site, complete the student portion of the CPT Application Form (link to form) for fieldwork/internships.
+- Upon securing placement at a fieldwork site, complete the student portion of the CPT Application Form for fieldwork/internships.

 - Make an appointment with your placement coordinator or appropriate departmental staff to complete the advisor portion of the form.
 Note that you or your placement coordinator must provide or attach a copy of your placement/job description to the completed CPT authorization form.

-- Submit your completed CPT Application Form in person to International Affairs along with your registration statement showing that you are registered for the fieldwork or internship course listed on your CPT Application form at least five business days before you begin your fieldwork.
+- Submit your completed CPT Application Form to International Affairs along with your registration statement showing that you are registered for the fieldwork/internship or apprentice/student teaching course listed on your CPT Application form at least five business days before you begin.

-- Pick up your CPT-authorized I-20 from International Affairs when notified and before beginning your CPT-authorized fieldwork or internship.
+- Pick up your CPT-authorized I-20 from International Affairs when notified and before beginning your CPT-authorized fieldwork/internship or apprentice/student teaching.

 Optional Practical Training (OPT)